Yeah, I want you to have somebody's 18, 19, and 20 standing by too.

 Well, I don't know.

-But if you want to stick with $850, if you want to be more precise, I mean that that would be probably a more accurate number in terms of the actual outlay.
+But if you want to stick with $850, if you want to be more precise, I mean, that would be probably a more accurate number in terms of the actual outlay.

 Fair enough.

-Uh it appears to me that the uh fiscal part, the Congress's part, the president's part, wait, has been uh operating counter to uh any any stimulus that we put in five years ago.
+When I think about that and then also look at how our projected debt is declining as a percentage of GDP, matter of fact, declining at a record pace, it appears to me that the fiscal part, the Congress's part, the President's part, has been operating counter to any stimulus that we put in five years ago.

 Did I hear you correctly that the projected debt is declining as a percentage of GDP at a record pace?